+COSMIC-HF.
 In March 2013, we announced the initiation of dosing of patients in COSMIC-HF (Chronic Oral Study of Myosin Activation to Increase Contractility in Heart Failure).
 COSMIC-HF is a Phase II, double-blind, randomized, placebo-controlled, multicenter, dose escalation study designed to evaluate several modified-release oral formulations of omecamtiv mecarbil in patients with heart failure and left ventricular systolic dysfunction.
+COSMIC-HF is being conducted by Amgen in collaboration with Cytokinetics.
 The primary objectives of this trial are to select an oral modified release formulation and doses of omecamtiv mecarbil for chronic twice-daily dosing in patients with heart failure and left ventricular systolic dysfunction and to characterize its pharmacokinetics after 12 weeks of treatment.
 The secondary objective is to evaluate the safety and tolerability of oral omecamtiv mecarbil.
 In addition, we will have an opportunity to evaluate the potential for sustained pharmacodynamic effects and their relationship to the pharmacokinetics of this drug candidate.
-We expect that over 400 patients will be enrolled in this clinical trial.
+During the third quarter of 2013, the second cohort of the dose escalation phase of COSMIC-HF completed enrollment.
+We and Amgen recently reviewed results from COSMIC-HF and selected an oral formulation of omecamtiv mecarbil for evaluation in the planned expansion phase of the trial.
+We and Amgen are discussing an amendment to the COSMIC-HF protocol prior to initiating enrollment in the expansion phase.